Updated: Jun 25

 The answers lie in what I like to call the compassionate collections framework.
 This framework delves into each area that agencies can focus on to foster empathy on the collections floor and beyond.

-Let’s dive into each pillar of the framework so you can start using it in your day-to-day collection and sales practices.
+Let’s dive into each pillar of the framework so you can start using it in your day-to-day collection training and sales practices.

 Pillar #1: Understanding the Consumer Experience